A guide to the school's routines and organization

 If your child requires medication at school (either on a regular basis or in case of an emergency) or if your child has a serious condition such as asthma or a life threatening allergy (peanut, bee sting, etc.), please contact the office.
 There are specific forms to be completed prior to the administration of medications.
 Please be aware that we have a number of students at Maplehurst who have a life threatening food allergies.
 We are requesting that our families refrain from sending any food with any nut products to school.
 In addition, students are not to share food items with others in the school.

 We share with you the responsibility for helping your child grow academically, socially and emotionally.
 Parents and teachers need to maintain regular communication about each student’s development.
 School learning activities are based on each student’s individual abilities, interests and stage of development, within the framework of the curriculum defined by the Ministry of Education and Training and the Halton District Board.
 All Grade 1-8 students in Ontario will be bringing home an Elementary Progress Report Card in November and an Elementary Provincial Report Card in February and June.
 The first Elementary Progress Report Card you receive in November does not contain grades or numerical marks.
-The focus of this progress report is on six learning skills: initiative, responsibility, organization, independent work, collaboration, and self regulation.
+The focus of this progress report is on six Learning Skills.
 These learning skills create the foundation for success and are essential in the preparation for post–secondary education and the world of work.
 The focus of subject reporting will be on describing a student’s general progress in working toward the achievement of the curriculum expectations.
 These will be communicated and organized as strengths and next steps.
 This Elementary Progress Report Card will be followed by a parent/guardian, student (as appropriate) and teacher conference after the report is sent home.
 An Elementary Provincial Report Card is sent home in February and June, containing letter grades along with descriptive comments.
 The Elementary Provincial Report Card also contains the same six learning skills as found on the Progress Report.
 For more information visit: www.edu.gov.on.ca